Komet/MediaElch/docs/contributing/sanitizers.md

 CMake or QMake.

 Note that MediaElch has a few memory leaks due to how filters are handled.
-Furthermore there are many false positives due to Qt.
+Furthermore, there are many false positives due to Qt.
 I suggest to disable leak detection altogether for now.

 ## CMake